Best Mission-Critical Python Development Companies for 2026

 |---|---|---|

-| Senior Python backend engineering | FastAPI, Django, async, microservices, APIs | Publicly visible on approved Uvik Software sources |
+| Senior Python backend engineering | FastAPI, Django, async, microservices, APIs | Publicly visible on cited Uvik Software sources |

 | Code review, CI/CD, and testing rigor | Review gates, pipelines, automated test suites | Relevant for this category; confirm in due diligence |